basnijholt/nijho.lt/content/post/homelab/index.md

   - level:intermediate
 ---

-In 2020, I began my homelab journey with a simple yet powerful setup: Home Assistant running on Proxmox on a NUC8i3BEH.
+In 2020, I began my homelab journey (*even though I never heard of the term "homelab" at that point*) with a simple yet powerful setup: Home Assistant running on Proxmox on a NUC8i3BEH.
 My Home Assistant instance, with over 100 automations and about 20 addons (docker containers), had outgrown the capabilities of my Raspberry Pi 4, leading me to upgrade to the NUC8i3BEH.
 You can check out my [Home Assistant configuration](https://github.com/basnijholt/home-assistant-config/).